Antibody Detection

 • Clinical Significance

 The aspergillus antibody immunodiffusion test is used for the in vitro determination of precipitating antibodies to Aspergillus sp.
-Also used as an aid in the diagnosis of Aspergillosis.
+It is also used as an aid in the diagnosis of Aspergillosis.
+Aspergillus antigen is represented by one or more precipitin bands and is indicative of infection, colonization or allergy to an Aspergillus sp.
+Generally speaking, the greater the number of precipitin bands the higher the probability of infection caused by a member of this genus.

 • Methodology